asansottera/anvik/README.md

 Anvik
 =====

-Anvik computes the optimal allocation policy for virtual machines.
+Anvik computes the optimal allocation and admission-control policy for virtual machines.
 This policy can later be used by an online allocator in Infrastructure-as-a-Service clouds.

 The problem is formulated as a Markov Decision Process.